deobald/david-eulogy/eulogy_001.md

 [ TODO: do we bother mentioning the grand theft auto? :p ]

 In his early teens, David would paint and draw -- often digitally.
-At this age he also began listening to rap and hip-hop, which encouraged him to explore lyrics and poetry for himself.
+At this age he also began listening to rap and hip-hop.
+This encouraged him to explore lyrics and poetry for himself, though he was perhaps more private about this aspect of his life than any other.
 Few of us in this room have heard David perform his poetry.
 Those of you who have already know how fortunate you are.